 Heart disease and stroke combined, is the leading cause of death among women in Singapore but many are still unaware of the dangers posed by this “silent killer”.

-In the Singapore Heart Foundation’s Go Red For Women Heart Health Awareness Survey in 2006 and 2009, less than 10% of the respondents (8% in 2006 and 9% in 2009) were aware that heart disease and stroke is the No. 1 killer of women.
+The 2020 Go Red For Women Survey commissioned by Singapore Heart Foundation reveals that only 9% of the Singaporean women (8% in 2006 and 9% in 2009) knew that heart disease and stroke is the No. 1 killer of women.

 The results of the Go Red for Women Survey conducted in 2020 also found that:

 - Only 8% had a conversation on cardiovascular disease (CVD)-related topics with their doctor in the past 12 months.

 - 17% are hypertension patients who own a blood pressure (BP) monitor (vs 12% in 2016).

 - 73% can identify chest pain and 59% identify shortness of breath as the more common warning signs of heart attack.